Charting the Cosmos with AI

 Artificial Intelligence is revolutionizing our understanding and exploration of the cosmos.

-The AI4Space workshop at NeurIPS 2025 (tentative) brings together researchers, engineers, and visionaries to push the boundaries of AI for space science, exploration, and technology.
+The AI4Space workshop at CVPR 2026 (tentative) brings together researchers, engineers, and visionaries to push the boundaries of AI for space science, exploration, and technology.
 Our vision is to foster interdisciplinary collaboration, inspire innovative solutions, and accelerate the integration of AI into all aspects of space missions—from autonomous spacecraft and planetary science to satellite data analysis and interstellar communication.

 In an era where space missions increasingly demand autonomy, resilience, and intelligence at the edge, AI has become a critical enabler for next-generation capabilities.
 From optimizing scientific returns in planetary exploration to enabling real-time fault detection and response in deep-space missions, intelligent systems are redefining how we design, operate, and interact with spacecraft and space infrastructure.